DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/gateway-instance/delete.md

 !!! warning

-    Do not use the batch delete function unless necessary.
+    Do not use the batch delete feature unless necessary.
 Deleted gateways cannot be recovered, so please operate with caution.